Austrogomphus ochraceus

 commonly known as the jade hunter.

 It inhabits streams, rivers and lakes in eastern Australia from north of Brisbane through New South Wales to Victoria.

 Austrogomphus ochraceus is a tiny to medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+The species name ochraceus is derived from Greek ὤχρα (ōchra, "yellow ochre"), likely referring to the yellow markings on the thorax, legs, and abdomen.